 We deserve infrastructure that works.
 Not just technically, but publicly.

-It all started with airplanes, watching them take off and land in Québec City.
+It all started with airplanes at a young age.
 I was struck by how much complexity hid behind something that seemed so routine.
 Over time, that curiosity grew.
 Into transit, into systems, into public infrastructure as a whole.
-Because what fascinates me is not just how things work.
-It is how they could work: better, fairer, with care.
+What fascinates me is not just how things work.
+It is how they can work: better, fairer, and with care.

-I have worked on the inside.
-Planning budgets.
-Coordinating operations.
-Supporting public institutions.
-But I have always kept one foot outside, asking harder questions.
+I have worked on the inside, but I have always kept one foot outside, asking harder questions.
 What are we missing?
 Who is left out?
 Why do we settle for barely functioning, when we could build with meaning?

 Because better does not just mean optimized.
-It means systems that include.
-That adapt.
-That treat trust like the real deliverable.
+It means systems that include, that adapt, and that treat trust like the real deliverable.

 What I Am About